Painters and Asbestos Exposure

 - Joint or drywall compound

-- Wall panels and coverings
+- Wall tile backing, panels, and coverings

 Painters worked in close proximity to these asbestos-containing products and did not have sufficient safety gear to protect them from exposure.
 Painters working in close quarters and enclosed atmospheres with such products could have inhaled asbestos fibers many times.